-Our empirical analysis provides convincing evidence that, left alone, the parties do not construct and present their offers as successfully as when they retain expert agents to assist them.
-Apparently, even in this relatively simple bargaining environment, the parties derive considerable benefits from expert assistance.
-However, when both parties hire an agent, the benefits cancel each other out, so that the parties encounter the equivalent of prisoner's dilemma incentives: despite their cost and the zero sum nature of the game, each party has an incentive to hire an agent regardless of what the other party does.3 While prisoner's dilemma incentives are discussed in every elementary economics text, this is the first example we are aware of that carefully documents such an incentive structure in any field or naturally occurring economic data.
+assist them.
+Apparently even in this relatively simple bargaining environment, the parties derive considerable benefits from expert assistance.
+However, when both parties hire an agent, the benefits cancel each other out, so that the parties encounter the equivalent of prisoner's dilemma incentives: despite their cost and the zero-sum nature of the game, each party has an incentive to hire an agent regardless of what the other party does.
+While prisoner's dilemma incentives are discussed in every elementary economics text, this is the first example we are aware of that carefully documents such an incentive structure in any field or naturally occurring economic data.

-Our data reveal a number of empirical regularities, as well as some time-series patterns to be explained.
+Our data reveal a number of empirical regularities, as well as some time series patterns to be explained.
 First, the data indicate that employer victory rates, which in early periods were well below the 50% that was initially anticipated, have converged toward that rate over time.
 Likewise, the difference between the parties' offers has decreased over time.
 Concurrently, the use of third-party agents to assist the parties has increased, particularly for employers.
 Coupled with the substantially higher observed victory rates for parties that retain third-party agents, these facts suggest an important role for agents in the bargaining process and learning in the early years of the system, particularly for employers.

-To capture these facts we set out a structural model in which arbitrators behave as statistically exchangeable random variables.
-As in earlier work, our data provide strong support for this representation of arbitrator behavior, but they also support the finding that arbitrator behavior is altered to favor the party that is represented by an agent.
+To capture these facts, we set out a structural model in which arbitrators behave as statistically exchangeable random variables.
+As in earlier work, our data provide strong support for this representation of arbitrator behavior, but they also support the finding that arbitrator behavior is altered to favor the party represented by an agent.
 This leads us to specify a two-stage process in which each of the parties first decides whether to hire an agent and then decides a final offer.
 We begin by modeling experts as advocates who move the arbitrator to favor their client's position independent of the facts.
-Characterizing the parties' offers as a forward-looking Nash equilibrium in expected utilities, and using standard utility functions and approximations, leads to the conclusion that the employer win rate should be close to 50%.
-More generally, the model implies the win rate, and the difference between the parties' offers, should be approximately independent of whether the parties retain a third-party agent.
-We provide two extensions which can generate employer win rates and differences in final offers which are a function of agent use: learning about the benefits of agents, and agents as information providers.
+Characterizing the parties' offers as a forward-looking Nash equilibrium in expected utilities and using standard utility functions and approximations, leads to the conclusion that the employer win rate should be close to 50%.
+More generally, the model implies that the win rate, and the difference between the parties' offers, should be approximately independent of whether the parties retain a third-party agent.
+We provide two extensions that can generate employer win rates and differences in final offers that are a function of agent use: learning about the benefits of agents and agents as information providers.

 Our models also have predictions regarding the use of third-party agents, which depends on the expected benefits and costs of their use.
-When expected benefits are high relative to costs, as we show them to be for many of the parties, retaining an agent is a dominant strategy (that is, optimal despite the other party's behavior) and the parties may face incentives to hire agents even if, in equilibrium, they do not improve results.
-The models predict the demand for the services of an agent by one party is independent of the demand by the other party in our setting.
+When expected benefits are high relative to costs, as we show them to be for many of the parties, retaining an agent is a dominant strategy (that is, optimal despite the other party's behavior), and the parties may face incentives to hire agents even if, in equilibrium, they do not improve results.
+The models predict that the demand for the services of an agent by one party is independent of the demand by the other party in our setting.
 This hypothesis is easily subject to empirical tests with our data.